-- failures of non-system equipment (e.g. pilot cables, oil and gas alarms, voltage control equipment etc) which result in the disconnection of equipment energised at power system voltage; - incorrect operations of protection equipment which result in the disconnection of a circuit energised at power system voltage; - failure of protection equipment to operate.
-This includes incidents where the main protection fails to operate and a fault clearance is initiated by back-up protection or protection at another point on the network; - the loss of infeed from other connected systems, including those owned by NGT/transmission companies (in Scotland), other distribution companies and distributed generators; and - the pre-arranged isolation of any circuit or item of equipment energised at power system voltage that results in loss of supply. - 2.30 Occurrences that would not lead to an incident are as follows: - maintenance outages and malfunctions of non-system equipment (e.g. pilot cables, etc) which do not result in the disconnection of a circuit or item of equipment energised at power system voltage; - failures and overloads on customers' equipment or another connected system, which are cleared by the correct operation of the DNO's protection and which do not interrupt the supply to other customers of the DNO; and - pre-arranged works affecting customers for the purposes of meter changes, voltage standardisation, and work on service cables and distributors' fuses. - 2.31 Any additional incidents which affect part of the network and/or customers already affected by an incident must also be reported as additional incidents.
+- the pre-arranged isolation of any circuit or item of equipment energised at power system voltage that results in loss of supply. - 2.32 Occurrences that would not lead to an incident are as follows: - maintenance outages and malfunctions of non-system equipment (e.g. pilot cables, etc) which do not result in the disconnection of a circuit or item of equipment energised at power system voltage; - failures and overloads on customers' equipment or another connected system, which are cleared by the correct operation of the DNO's protection and which do not interrupt the supply to other customers of the DNO; and - pre-arranged works affecting customers for the purposes of meter changes, voltage standardisation and work on service cables and distributors' fuses. - 2.33 Any additional incidents which affect part of the network and/or customers already affected by an incident must also be reported as additional incidents.
 Two or more incidents may then be active concurrently and the number and duration of interruptions and the number of re-interruptions should be calculated accordingly.